niteshlanjewar/niteshlanjewar.github.io/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [vmmuthu31](https://github.com/vmmuthu31).
+Please give me proper credit by linking back to [nitesh](https://github.com/niteshlanjewar).
 Thanks!

 ## Built With

-My personal portfolio <a href="https://vm-portfolio3.netlify.app/" target="_blank">Link to the website</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://nitesh-lanjewar.netlify.app/" target="_blank">Link to the website</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.

 - React.js
+- HTML
 - Node.js
 - Express.js
 - CSS3
+- MongoDB
 - VsCode
 - Netlify